 Other potential careers include nonprofit management, politics, sports management and even careers in the entertainment industry.

-“Our graduates can apply their leadership skills within virtually any functional or technical area,” said Paul Dyer, lead faculty member for the OU College of Professional and Continuing Studies (PACS) Administrative Leadership programs.
+“Our graduates can apply their leadership skills within virtually any functional or technical area,” said Paul Dyer, lead faculty member for the OU College of Professional and Continuing Studies (PACS) Organizational Leadership programs.
 “For some, they will want to work in areas that specialize in leadership development, such as human resources, training and development, and even consulting.”

 The graduate program offers three areas of concentration, so students can choose a path that best suits their interests –– organizational leadership, volunteer and non-profit leadership, and government and military leadership.
 Both the bachelor’s and master’s degrees can help students grow their ability to lead others.